 Toys should be left at home.
-This includes trading cards, fidgets (unless approved), slime, etc.
+This includes trading cards, fidgets (unless approved), slime, etc. Students are not to buy, sell, or trade items with other students at school.

 School-Sponsored Activities:

 School-sponsored activities include field trips, athletic contests, academic competitions, home or away social activities, workshops, after-care, tutoring programs, and any other school-related functions held on campus or off the campus.
 Each student who participates or attends is a representative of WES and Marion County Schools and will conduct himself/herself as such.
 Students who violate regulations at these activities are subject to disciplinary action as defined in the Student Code of Conduct.